LakshmiKavyaArava/Data-Engineering-Portfolio/README.md

 # Data Engineering Portfolio

 ### Created by: Lakshmi Kavya
-### Goal: Become a Cloud Data Engineer using Azure + Databricks by May 2026
+### Goal: Become a Cloud Data Engineer using Azure + Databricks by June 2026

 This repository documents my complete journey toward becoming a Data Engineer.